-2) Gradient Stops: Describes the location and color of a transition point in a gradient.
+- 1) Opacity: Drag the slider to change the opacity. - 2) Gradient Stops: Describes the location and color of a transition point in a gradient.
 After choosing a shading style, you can also edit the shading color, like add new colors, delete existing colors, etc.

 3) Reference Line: A line along which the field of shading varies between the start and end coordinates and from which the field of shading extends infinitely away.
+The removed from shading.

-The start and end point are shown, connected by a line.
+.
+Also, you can move it away from the preview bar.
+The color will be start and end point are shown, connected by a line.
 The transition from one color to another varies linearly along the line.
 The color gradient begins at the start point and finishes at the end point.